lavary/sked/README.md

 composer require lavary\sked
 ```

+After that, create a file named `sked.yml` and add the following content:

 ## Starting the Scheduler

 After the package is installed, a file named `sked` in copied to your `vendor\bin` directory.